 One of the most powerful and useful skills in backgammon games is pip counting.
 Knowing how to calculate, the number of points (pips) your checkers need to go through until they are all gathered in their home board, ready to start the bearoff stage, gives you the ability to evaluate your strength in the game, helps you plan your next moves and make rational cube decisions.

-The problem with acquiring this kind of skill is that it involves some arithmetic; a fact that intimidates many players, who identify a huge paradox between 'having fun' and any sort of mathematical equations.
-Well, understandable as this feeling may be, practicing at least one pip counting method is essential when playing against strong backgammon players.
+The problem with acquiring this kind of skill is that it involves some arithmetic; a fact that intimidates many players, who identify a huge paradox between ‘having fun’ and any sort of mathematical equations.
+Well, understandable as this feeling may be, practising at least one pip counting method is essential when playing against strong backgammon players.

 There are many pip counting methods you can choose from; some developed by professional players and theoreticians, other are partial, providing an estimate instead of an accurate number.
 If you try searching the internet you will come across a lot of “homemade” techniques, published in backgammon forums and private blogs that have not been widely circulated and tested, but may be simpler to learn.